yokiano/code_controller/README.md

 1. Fast resizing - The UI panel is designed for quick resizing and placement so you will spend less time dealing with layouting your windows and panes.

-Watch a 2 minutes show case video that explains most of what you need to know about CC:
+**Watch a 2 minutes show case video which explains most of what you need to know about CC:**